Jun 18, 2026 · AI

 60% of US Consumers Say AI in Brand Messaging Is a Turnoff

-A large human dismissively waving away a small sad holographic blue AI robot with limp arms on a dark background
+Human dismissively waving away a small sad blue AI hologram

-Slapping “AI” on your brand messaging is costing you trust.
+Slapping “AI” on brand messaging is costing trust.
 Consumers reward transparency, not buzzwords.

 Why It Matters